mertcelebi/Support/source/markdown/patient_faq.md

 ### Is my data secure?
 At PatientBank, data security is our top priority.
 We go above and beyond the safety requirements required by HIPAA.
 Please see our [security page](https://www.patientbank.us/hipaa) for more details.

+### Can I request records on behalf of a family member?
+You can create an account for a family member by signing up for PatientBank under their name and then listing yourself as an "Authorized Entity."
+You can then create requests for records on their behalf.
+If you are the legal guardian and they are under 18 years old you may sign for them.
+If they are older than 18 they will have to sign the authorization (you may help them of course).

 ### What if my records are outside the country?
 We currently do not support gathering data from outside the United States.
 If you think this feature would be useful please [let us know](/contact).
 If you have paper copies of your records from a foreign country, you can upload them manually using the PatientBank portal.